 Extended CPE internships

 Hospital Based: Time requirement- 18-20 hours/week.
-A part-time unit offered two times a year, September – January and February - May, for seventeen – to twenty weeks, depending upon the unit.
-Classroom education is usually from 4:00 – 9:30 one night a week.
-Clinical ministry is an additional twelve to fifteen hours a week.
+A part-time unit offered two times a year, September–January and February-May, for seventeen–twenty weeks, depending upon the unit.
+Classroom education is usually from 4–9:30 p.m. one night a week.
+Clinical ministry is an additional 12-15 hours a week.
 Catholic Community Services’ Homeless Adult Ministries is one of the clinical placements for this unit, though it is outside the hospital.

 Hospice Based: Time requirement- 14-16 hours/week.
-A part-time unit offered two times a year, July – December and January - June, for approximately twenty five weeks, depending upon the unit.
-Classroom education is usually from 6 p.m. – 9 p.m. one night a week.
-The Hospice House (in patient) Clinical ministry is an additional twelve to fifteen hours a week.
+A part-time unit offered two times a year, July–December and January-June, for approximately 25 weeks, depending upon the unit.
+Classroom education is usually from 6–9 p.m. one night a week.
+The Hospice House (in patient) Clinical ministry is an additional 12-15 hours a week.

 Six to seven Evening/night On Calls are required at St. Joseph Medical Center for Interns in both programs.
 These programs are designed for parish clergy, qualified lay persons, seminary students and health professionals who hope to improve their skills and pastoral identity as they provide spiritual care as well as for those seeking chaplaincy certification.